augustinsangam/crazyflie-project/README.md

 # Remove everything

-At the end of the simulation run `docker-compose down` command to delete all the setups including the images.
+At the end of the simulation run `docker-compose down` command to delete all the setups including the images for the station.